 H B Hawley was a keen bandmaster and composer, and he formed the Hammonds Sauce Works Band in 1946.

-H B Hawley died in 1952, and left £27,000 in his will.
+H B Hawley died in 1952, and left an estate valued at £27,000.
 He was hailed as one of the leading bandmasters in Yorkshire.
-His son, Horace Routledge Hawley (1910 – 1983), took over the company.
+His son, Horace Routledge Hawley (1910 – 1983), took over Hammonds Sauce Co.

 Hammonds Sauce Co employed a staff of around 100 by 1954.